pmvivek/helloworld-pod-kub/README.md

            5.4.2.
 In GCP terminal , navigate to the folder where helloworld-service-def.yml exists &  run the below command to create a service.

            		kubectl apply -f helloworld-service-def.yml

+	with Public IP from GCP console, App should be accessible .